What is Marmalade?

 - Communicate to your customers clearly and consistently.

 Why is an invoice not eligible for early payment?

 Invoices may not be eligible for early payment for a number of reasons, including but not limited to:

 - The invoice was issued without Marmalade payment details

 - Your customer did not pay with Marmalade for the last invoice payment

 - Your account requires additional verification, including AML/KYC

-- The invoice has been priced above the maximum fee threshold and is too expensive to cash-in
+- The invoice has been priced above the maximum fee threshold and is too expensive for early payment

 - The invoice has already been paid